HughMaingauche/ILI9341-parallel-TFT-driver-for-micropython/README.md

 the following commands are availabe :

-tft.begin() : You have to start with this one, this initiates and resets the display
+tft.begin() : You have to start with this one, this initiates and resets the display<br/>
 tft.fillscreen(Color : Fill the entire screen with the corresponding color (16-bit color value)

 tft.setrotation(0) : 0 an 2 are portrait mode, 1 and 3 are landscape mode